yurimarx/iris-java-tools/dialect/README.md

 # Hibernate 6 Dialect for InterSystems
 This is the Hibernate 6 Dialect for InterSystems IRIS.

-# Source code for any contributions
-To contribute to this dialect, go to the dialect folder

 # Pre reqs
 1. Use Java 11 or later
 2. Hibernate 6 or later